 University policy requires that of the 122 minimum required term hours for a degree, at least 60 hours must be earned in residence at SMU.
 Therefore, regardless of the number of transferable credits completed elsewhere, to receive an SMU degree, you will need to earn at least 60 credit hours in residence at SMU.
-All students must also complete SMU's General Education Curriculum requirements to earn an undergraduate degree from the University.
+All students must also complete SMU's University Curriculum requirements to earn an undergraduate degree from the University.

 Official college transcripts are required for ALL college-level work attempted, regardless of transferability.